bfg-lhirschi/tf-sonarqube-integration/README.md

 ## Usage
 Terraform files and the Github Actions they deploy are located in the root of the repo.
-These configurations call the root module and iterates over the matching repos of the data block.
+These module blocks in the `sonar_deployment.tf` file call the Sonarqube module and iterates over the matching repos.
-The data block returns a list of the repos and passes it to another data block which produces a list of maps containing details about the repo.
-The module is then called and iterates over each repo creating the resources mentioned in the previous section.

-## Adding to the configuration
+### Adding to the configuration
-Add a block similar to the one below to the file `sonar_depoloyment.tf`
+Add a similar block to the `sonar_depoloyment.tf` file.
 ```
 module "php_repos" {
   source       = "./tf-modules/sonarqube"
   action_file  = "sonar_generic_action.yml"
-  sonar_token  = var.sonar_token
   github_query = "org:bigfishgames magento language:PHP language:HTML archived:false"
 }
 ```
-These 4 arguments are required.
+These 3 arguments are required.
 To target a set of repos construct the Github query using the syntax in the following doc-
 https://docs.github.com/en/search-github/searching-on-github/searching-for-repositories
-You must exclude archived repos from your search.
+The module prevents repos that have been archived from being added to the configuration.
 They cannot be modified and will cause TF failures.
 Additional Github Actions can also be added to the repo and referenced in the calling module.

 ## Logins, Secrets and Tokens